Certification Process in Thailand

 - If either party goes into liquidation or a receiver or administrator is appointed for all or part of the undertaking thereof.

-- In the event of request for assessment being terminated whether by notice, default or otherwise the IAS Certificate of Approval issued pursuant hereto shall forthwith become invalid and the customer shall cease to use the same and return to IAS all documentation and other matters issued pursuant thereto or bearing an indication of such Certificate of Approval.
+- In the event of a request for assessment being terminated whether by notice, default or otherwise the IAS Certificate of Approval issued pursuant hereto shall forthwith become invalid and the customer shall cease to use the same and return to IAS all documentation and other matters issued pursuant thereto or bearing an indication of such Certificate of Approval.

 14.1.
 Organization whereby warrants and covenants with IAS that it will at all times during the subsistence of these terms and conditions comply with all reasonable requirements necessary for the issuance of the Certificate of Approval including (but without prejudice to the generality thereof) all statutes, rules, regulations issued by any statutory or any other competent authority, all recommendations, codes and similar matters issued by any authority, pursuant to which or in compliance of which or for the purpose of which the Certificate of Approval is issued or such other reasonable requirements of IAS as are necessary to enable the Certificate of Approval to be issued and maintained in force in conformity with standards of high quality of certification.